saghirb/Women-in-Parliament-Hex-Sticker/README.md

 # Women in Parliament Hex Sticker (& Data)

-**Do you want a stimulating and motivating dataset to teach data wrangling and and data analysis using [R](https://r-project.org) ?
-Then the "Women in Parliament" data if for you.
-It will stimulate data driven analyses and discussions.**

-**We even created a hex sticker for you use!**
+**Use the "Women in Parliament" data teach data wrangling and data analysis in [R](https://r-project.org).
+It will stimulate interesting data driven analyses and discussions.
+It has a hex sticker too ;)**

 ## Women in Parliament Hex Sticker